Remote Control Tester: Three Key DIY Projects You Should Know

 Next, direct your remote control handset to the photodiode.
 And press any of the remote control’s buttons.
 Instantly, you’ll notice your LED blinking in response to the coded IR signals from the remote control.

-Remote Control Tester Project Utilizing a Two Transistor Circuit
+Remote Control Tester Project Utilizing a Two-transistor Circuit

 The components you need for this project include: